 - The Ecological Footprint also has been used in trade analysis.
 In collaboration with the Keidanren Conservation Nature Fund and the Association of Southeast Asian Nations (ASEAN), Global Footprint Network analyzed the trade links and dependencies of southeast Asian nations using the National Footprint and Biocapacity Accounts and environmentally extended multi-regional input-output analysis (MRIO) methods.
 The results were published in the Asian Biotechnology and Development Review.

 - Daiichi-Sankyo, a global pharmaceutical company with Japanese origins, applied the Ecological Footprint concept to improve their environmental management.
-For this multi-year collaboration beginning in 2016, we work with IDEA Consultants Inc. on the business’ Footprint project and the company’s Footprint and reduction targets are detailed on their website.
+For this multi-year collaboration beginning in 2016, we work with IDEA Consultants Inc. on the business’ Footprint project (trends shown in figure below).
+Daiichi-Sankyo’s Footprint and reduction targets are detailed on their website.

 - With the Mitsubishi Research Institute (MRI), Global Footprint Network developed an Ecological Footprint scenario model to envision ways to achieve one planet living.
 The objective of our engagement in MRI’s 50th Anniversary Project is to support their vision of the future for 2070, fifty years from now.
 Understanding how humanity can live within the means of one planet is a top priority considering human population may reach 10 billion around 2070.
-This project is ongoing, so stay tuned for more information in the coming months.
+The final report (in Japanese) details the assessments and assumptions made.
+The figure below shows that Japan can meet one planet living by 2070 if all scenarios can be achieved.

 Long-term relationships characterized by mutual respect with our partners have been crucial to the success of Global Footprint Network’s work in Japan.
 Global Footprint Network looks forward to continued collaboration with these partners in the future and also welcomes inquiries from new potential partners to further amplify our work.